keyurdg/driveshaft/README.md

                             (in seconds)
   --loop_timeout arg        how long to wait for a response from gearmand before
-                            restarting event-loop (in seconds) --status_port arg         port to listen on to return status
+                            restarting event-loop (in seconds) --exporter_addr arg       (=0.0.0.0:8888) the address:port on which to launch a prometheus exporter to publish metrics
 ```

 ## jobsconfig